Bladderwrack Benefits | Thyroid Support, Heart Health, Anti-Inflammatory Support

-Reduce Inflammation and Pain
+Help Reduce Inflammation and Pain

-An often overlooked property of Bladderwrack is its potent anti-inflammatory ability.
+An often overlooked of Bladderwrack benefit is its potent anti-inflammatory ability.
 Research has shown it to be effective in treating gout, arthritis and hemorrhoids.
 In Arthritis patients, it helps to reduce swelling, pain and skin irritation in the affected areas.
 In addition, Bladderwrack can be used externally in a topical application.
 Simply mix a teaspoon with some water to create a paste, then gently apply to joints and muscles for quick relief.

-Reduce Bloating and Gas
+Help Reduce Bloating and Gas

 A property common in most seaweeds, is high fiber content.
 Bladderwrack is no exception, not only is it rich in fiber, it possesses alginic acid which helps to relieve constipation, add bulk to bowels and expel bloating/gas.
 This helps to aid digestion and remove any polyps that are stuck in the colon.
 The result is a significant drop in the risk of colon cancer and gastric ulcers.

 Helps to Prevent Cancer

 Another Bladderwrack benefit is its high concentration of Fucoidan.
 Research has shown this compound to posses anti-tumor properties.
 In addition, it helps to regulate cell production, thus inhibiting the growth of cancerous cells.